 Sensitivity of the Claimant’s Use

-If the only reason the defendant’s use is considered an interference is because it is damaging to some special, sensitive use the claimant is making of his land, this is not an actionable nuisance (even if it causes property damage): Robinson v Kilvert (1889) 41 Ch D 88.
+If the only reason the defendant’s use is considered an interference is because it is damaging to some special, sensitive activity the claimant is engaged in, this is not an actionable nuisance (even if it causes property damage): Robinson v Kilvert (1889) 41 Ch D 88.
 This is because the nuisance must interfere with the land, not just the claimant.

 However, if the interference would be considered unreasonable by a person making normal use of the claimant’s land, it does not matter than the particular claimant’s use was sensitive: McKinnon Industries v Walker WN 401.
 Additionally, the fact that the land itself (and the buildings and fixtures on it) is especially sensitive is not relevant: Fearn v Board of Trustees of the Tate Gallery UKSC 4